pmarks-net/exhale/README.md

 # exhale: software-defined fresh air

 Ventilating your home keeps the air fresh, but too much ventilation wastes energy.

 This project controls a bathroom vent fan using a Z-wave smart switch, providing "just enough" ventilation to maintain a target CO₂ level.
 The code runs on a Raspberry Pi with no network access and a read-only filesystem.
+The hardware is assembled from off-the-shelf parts.

 ## Hardware I'm using
 - UltraPro Z-Wave Plus toggle switch (also tested with GE enbrighten Z-Wave)